juanpac96/GibdetColombiaChapter_UrbanTreeObservatory/scripts/DATA_IMPORT.md

   4. Creating a more comprehensive mapping between record codes

   This high number of fallbacks suggests our record matching logic needs to be revisited to better handle the specific patterns in your data files.

+### Changes Made

+  1. Removed all fallback logic - We no longer use BiodiversityRecord.objects.first() as a fallback.
+Records that can't be properly matched will be skipped and logged in the report.
+  2. Implemented strict matching patterns:
+    - For measurements: Match record_code directly with biodiversity_record code_record (with some normalization for spaces/dashes)
+    - For observations: Match the SECOND part of the observation record_code with the FIRST part of the biodiversity record code_record
+  3. Enhanced error reporting:
+    - Detailed logs of skipped records
+    - Sample of successful mappings in the report
+    - Limited output of debug info to avoid overwhelming logs
+  4. Fixed date parsing:
+    - Added support for datetime formats with time components

+  These changes should ensure data integrity by only creating relationships between properly matched records.
+The detailed report will help you investigate any skipped records so you can address any data issues.